Florida Gulf Coast Eagles: Conference affiliations

+Varsity teams

 Baseball

 The FGCU baseball team became eligible to compete in the NCAA post season in the 2010 season after the two-year NCAA reclassifying period.
 FGCU has several former baseball players playing in the minor leagues, and has three MLB pitchers: Chris Sale (Boston Red Sox), Richard Bleier (Boston Red Sox and Team Israel), and Jacob Barnes (Los Angeles Angels).

 In 2017, the Green and Blue appeared in the NCAA tournament for the first time in school history.
-FGCU defeated Michigan in the first game 10-6 before falling in the next two contests of the double-elimination regional to Davidson and UNC, respectively.
+FGCU defeated Michigan in the first game 10–6 before falling in the next two contests of the double-elimination regional to Davidson and UNC, respectively.

-Men's Basketball
+Men's basketball

 In 2012, FGCU's first year of full Division I post-season eligibility, the men's team played in the Atlantic Sun Championship final, losing to Belmont.

 In 2013, the team won the Atlantic Sun championship, beating top-seeded Mercer in the conference tournament final.
 That earned the team an automatic invitation to the 2013 NCAA Division I men's basketball tournament.
 In its first-ever tournament appearance, the No. 15 seeded Eagles upset the No. 2 seeded Georgetown Hoyas in the first round of the tournament, and the No. 7 seeded San Diego State Aztecs in the second round.
 The Eagles became the seventh No. 15 seed to advance to the round of 32 and the first to advance to the Sweet 16.

-Women's Basketball
+Women's basketball

 On March 24, 2007, FGCU women's basketball team ended their 35–1 season with a loss in the Division II National Championship to Southern Connecticut State University.

 One year later, in 2008, the Women's Basketball team qualified for the WNIT, becoming the first team to qualify for the WNIT in its first season of Division I sports.
 During the 2008 WNIT Tourney, the team became the first Atlantic Sun conference team to win a post-season game since 1998, when Florida International University won in the Women's NCAA tourney.
 The Women's team won the Atlantic Sun Conference regular season championship with a conference record of 17–3 but was ineligible to compete in the conference tourney, as the team was in transition from Division II to Division I athletics.

 In the 2010–11 season, the FGCU woman's basketball team won the Atlantic Sun Conference again.
 In the 2011–12 Season, the Women's team won both the Atlantic Sun Conference's regular season and conference tourney titles, earning its first berth into the NCAA Women's Basketball Championship.
-The Eagles lost to St. Bonaventure University in the first round of the tournament 72-65 in Tallahassee, FL.
+The Eagles lost to St. Bonaventure University in the first round of the tournament 72–65 in Tallahassee, FL.